SaftIng/safting.github.io/doc/phpframework/store/storechain.md

 Each part has to handle its successor.
 For that, it has to provide the following functions:

-- **setChainSuccessor**([StoreInterface](https://github.com/SaftIng/Saft/blob/master/src/Saft/Store/StoreInterface.php) $successor) - Its purpose is to save the reference for a given instance which implements [StoreInterface](https://github.com/SaftIng/Saft/blob/master/src/Saft/Store/StoreInterface.php).
+- **setChainSuccessor** - Its purpose is to save the reference for a given instance which implements [StoreInterface](https://github.com/SaftIng/Saft/blob/master/src/Saft/Store/StoreInterface.php).
 The given instance has to be setup *before* it will be passed to.

 Each part of the store chain at least has to implement [StoreInterface](https://github.com/SaftIng/Saft/blob/master/src/Saft/Store/StoreInterface.php).
 The following functions have to support successor-calls: